 Thankfully, there are many treatments and therapies available to people living with fibromyalgia that can help ease some of the fibromyalgia symptoms and improve their quality of life.
 Your GP will play an important role in your fibromyalgia treatment and care.
 In some cases, several different healthcare professionals may also be involved, such as rheumatologists, neurologists, and psychologists.

 Fibromyalgia can be effectively managed with professional, as well as self-management strategies.
 Some of the best treatments for fibromyalgia are listed below.

 Regular exercise and activity can help reduce fibromyalgia pain.
-Walking, swimming and water aerobics are a good choice for fibromyalgia treatment and a physical therapist can help you develop a home exercise program.
+Walking, swimming and water aerobics are good choices for fibromyalgia treatment and a physical therapist can help you develop a home exercise program.

 Having a balanced diet and a healthy weight is important for overall health.
 People living with fibromyalgia should focus on nutrient-rich foods to have more energy and avoid caffeine, which can worsen the pain.
 They also tend to have low levels of vitamin D.